AndiA76/SFND_3D_Object_Tracking/README.md

 |0016.png|288|3.175354|8.898673|8.966659|9.515525|9.200032|10.640834|
 |0017.png|273|-9.994236|11.030114|11.180682|9.612415|12.385663|11.228982|
 |0018.png|295|8.309779|8.535568|7.688745|8.398803|10.095541|7.993027|
-*Table 2: Evaluation of TTC estimation methods based on two subsequent Lidar measurements (using FAST / BRIEF as detector / descriptor combination for bounding box association)*
+*Table 2: Evaluation of TTC estimation methods based on two subsequent Lidar measurements (using a FAST / BRIEF as detector / descriptor combination)*

 Table 2 shows a comparison of the different TTC estimation methods using Lidar data.
 You can find the results also in the following Excel table [TTC_estimation_methods_using_Lidar.xlsx](results/TTC_estimation_methods_using_Lidar.xlsx).
 Method 1 using the shortest distance yields the poorest results as this method cannot compensate for stochastic variations.
 Every outlier that is the closest distance measurement will be mistaken for the best measurement spot.
 The other methods seem to be more robust.
 Please note that method 5 becomes method 1 (shortest distance) if we set the threshold to 0, or it becomes method 4 (median distance) if we set the threshold to 0.5.
 Method 5 becomes more robust when the threshold gets closer to 0.5.
 When checking the result tables from section 6 (Performance Evaluation 5) and comparing TTC estimations from Lidar and Vision data method 4 (median value) seems to be the most robust choice.
 This matches with the experience that median filtering is a good choice to reduce stochastic noise in general.